2023 Most Popular Sociology Bachelor's Degree Schools in New York

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $141.

-York College came in at #8 in this year’s edition of the Most Popular Sociology Bachelor’s Degree Schools in New York ranking.
-Located in the city of Jamaica, York is a public school with a moderately-sized student population.
+With a ranking of #8, York College did quite well on this year’s most popular schools for sociology students working on their bachelor’s degree.
+Located in the large city of Jamaica, York is a public school with a moderately-sized student population.

 Of the 78 students majoring in sociology at York, 27% are male and 73% are female.